rocketbot-cl/HTML/README.md

 2. Insert Tag
 Insert tag on HTML

+3. List to HTML Tables
+Convert a list to an HTML format table

+4. HTML Tables to List
+Convert an HTML format table to a list

-3. Save File
+5. Save File
 Save HTML File

-4. End Session
+6. End Session
 Remove an HTML session from memory